dvsa/cvs-tsk-enquiry-evl-file-push/README.md

 SonarQube code coverage analysis has been added as part of the git prepush hook.
 This is to better align with what happens in the pipeline.
 To get it working locally, follow these steps:

 - Ensure SonarQube is installed.
-Running in a [container](https://hub.docker.com/_/sonarqube) is a great option.
+Running in a [container](https://hub.docker.com/_/sonarqube) is a great option
-- Within SonarQube, Disable Force user authentication via Administration -> Configuration -> Security.
+- Within SonarQube, Disable Force user authentication via Administration -> Configuration -> Security
-- Install jq with `sudo apt install jq` or `brew install jq`.
+- Install jq with `sudo apt install jq` or `brew install jq`

 When running `git push`, it will run tests followed by the SonarQube scan.
 If the scan fails or the unit test coverage is below 80%, the push is cancelled.